GME Benefits and Services

-UW Hospital and Clinics residents are entitled to 3 weeks (21 days including weekends or 15 days not including weekends) paid vacation per year.
-When the resident is leaving UW Hospital and Clinics permanently, accrued vacation entitlement must be used prior to termination.
+UW Hospitals and Clinics residents are entitled to 3 weeks (21 days including weekends or 15 days not including weekends) paid vacation per year.
+When the resident is leaving UW Hospitals and Clinics permanently, accrued vacation entitlement must be used prior to termination.

 Membership on Medical Staff Committees

 Residents have voting representation on the UW Hospitals and Clinics Medical Board and it committees.
 These representatives are selected jointly by the Chair of the Medical Board and the President of the House Staff Association.